lawrenceevalyn/Olli-game/README.md

 ## To Do

-* get "give" command passing tests
-* implement a "help" command to list available commands
+* implement a "help" shortcut command to list available commands
+* put teddy bear with childrens' books, add nightlight to supply closet
 * implement talking to robot
 * write fun responses for extra things I think Olli will try
 * add lengthier room descriptions for the first time a room is entered
-* implement untakable items? (make a dict, add an if-check) -- I can do this, but is it more fun not to?
+* write a LOT of givetext
+* add more items to find/give to robot?
+* add another set of things that can be used together??
+* write game-opening text

 ## Development Log